kanboard/documentation/content/en/v1/api/_index.md

 --------

 - Always use HTTPS with a valid certificate (avoid clear-text communication).
-- If you develop a mobile application, it\'s your responsibility to store user credentials securely on the device.
+- If you develop a mobile application, it's your responsibility to store user credentials securely on the device.
 - After three authentication failures on the user API, the end-user must unlock their account using the login form.

 {{< hint type="warning" >}}